For the average person who wants to lose weight

 The average person will not lose weight by doing a physical sport because the body consumes energy very efficiently, so it's much easier to reduce the number of calories that your body assimilates by reducing the amount of calories that you eat.
 The big problem is that the faster you consume energy, the more intensely your body will ask you for food to compensate the lost energy.
-Also, despite appearances, tiredness is not proportional with the consumption of energy; physical effort leads to muscle exhaustion not fat consumption.
+Also, tiredness resulted from physical effort leads to muscle exhaustion not (abdominal) fat consumption.

 As an example, the body consumes about 800 kilocalories while running 12 kilometers in an hour, 450 kilocalories per hour of swimming, 400 kilocalories per hour of jogging, 200 kilocalories while walking 4 kilometers in an hour (meaning, 600 kilocalories while walking 12 kilometers), 100 kilocalories per hour of vigorous sex.
 Yet, 100 grams (0.2 pounds) of bread contains about 260 kilocalories, meaning that you have to run for 20 minutes in order to consume the calories from 100 grams of bread.

 You can see that if you walk or run the same distance, you consume about the same amount of energy (600 versus 800 kilocalories), but running will make you much more tired and will also trigger hunger.